Rabbit illnesses caused by parasites can make your rabbit's life miserable, even threaten its survival.

 A dusting of kitten flea powder will help rid your rabbit of mites.
 Don't forget to repeat the dusting in 10 days to kill any newly hatched mite eggs.

-Other species seem able to clear the organism from the body completely, however in the rabbit, nosema infections persist throughout their lives.
+Other species seem able to clear the organism from the body completely, however in the rabbit, EC infections persist throughout their lives.

 Nosema spores are spread in the rabbit’s urine, but the protozoan lives throughout the rabbit’s organs, including the kidneys, liver, lung, spinal cord and brain.
 The rabbit is infectious 30 days after the initial infection until 90 days, after which it no longer sheds spores.